Andr\'e-Oort for a Nonholomorphic Modular Function: Introduction

 We call subvarieties of $\mathbb{C}^n$ which arise in this way \emph{$j$-special subvarieties}.
 So a $j$-special subvariety of $\mathbb{C}^n$ is (an irreducible component of) a variety cut out by some equations of the form $\Phi_N(z_i,z_j)=0$ and $z_i=j(\tau_i)$, for various values of $N$ and singular moduli $j(\tau_i)$.
 In general, a \emph{$j$-special point} is a zero-dimensional $j$-special subvariety, that is, an $n$-tuple $(j(\tau_1),\dots,j(\tau_n))$ where every $\tau_i$ is a quadratic point.

 The $j$-special subvarieties of $\mathbb{C}^n$ are rather sparse; given a random variety $V\suq\mathbb{C}^n$, we would not expect many $j$-special subvarieties to be contained within it.
 Hence the following finiteness result, proven by Pila in \cite{Pila2011}.
 We call the result Modular Andr\'e-Oort, since it is a special case of the full Andr\'e-Oort Conjecture, a statement about general Shimura varieties.
-The full Andr\'e-Oort conjecture is known under GRH by work of Edixhoven, Klingler, Ullmo and Yafaev (see for instance \cite{Edixhoven2001}, \cite{Edixhoven2003} and \cite{Klingler2014}), and is known unconditionally for $\mathcal{A}_g$, the moduli space of principally polarised abelian varieties of genus $g$; a result of Tsimerman \cite{Tsimerman2015}.
+The full Andr\'e-Oort conjecture is known under GRH by work of Edixhoven, Klingler, Ullmo and Yafaev (see for instance \cite{Edixhoven2001}, \cite{Edixhoven2003}, \cite{Klingler2014} and \cite{Ullmo2006}), and is known unconditionally for $\mathcal{A}_g$, the moduli space of principally polarised abelian varieties of genus $g$; a result of Tsimerman, Pila et al: \cite{Pila2014}, \cite{Tsimerman2015}.
 In turn, Andr\'e-Oort is a special case of the far-reaching Zilber-Pink conjecture, so Modular Andr\'e-Oort forms only a small part of a much larger picture.
 There is a variety of literature on these topics; good starting points include surveys by Pila \cite{Pil} and Zannier \cite{Zannier2012}.

-\begin{thrm}[Andr\'e/Pila, Modular Andr\'e-Oort] Let $V$ be a subvariety of $\mathbb{C}^n$.
-Then $V$ contains only finitely many \emph{maximal} $j$-special subvarieties. \end{thrm} The ``maximal'' is certainly necessary; in general, a positive-dimensional $j$-special variety will always contain infinitely many proper $j$-special subvarieties. \\
+\begin{theorem}[Andr\'e/Pila, Modular Andr\'e-Oort] Let $V$ be a subvariety of $\mathbb{C}^n$.
+Then $V$ contains only finitely many \emph{maximal} $j$-special subvarieties. \end{theorem} The ``maximal'' is certainly necessary; in general, a positive-dimensional $j$-special variety will always contain infinitely many proper $j$-special subvarieties.

 The purpose of this paper is to prove an analogue of this result in a slightly different setting.
 We will be discussing what happens when $j$ is replaced (or supplemented) by certain `modular-like' functions, which, while not modular functions in the strict sense, exhibit many of the same properties.
-There are many different such classes of `not-quite-modular' functions, but we will be focussing on two classes in particular: the \emph{quasimodular functions} and the \emph{almost holomorphic modular functions}.
+We will be focusing on two classes of near-modular function: the \emph{quasimodular functions} and the \emph{almost holomorphic modular functions}.
 Specifically, we will look at a quasimodular function $\chi$ and a related almost holomorphic modular function $\chi^*$, defined as

 where $E_k$ is the usual $k$th Eisenstein series and

 See Section \ref{sect:QMAHMFuncs} for details about the properties of $\chi$ and $\chi^*$.
 One crucial fact is the existence of modular polynomials $\Psi_N\in\mathbb{Q}[X,Y,Z]$, having the property that